github/codeql/docs/language/ql-training-rst/cpp/data-flow-cpp.rst

   The solution here is to use *data flow*.
 Data flow is, as the name suggests, about tracking the flow of data through the program.
 It helps answers questions like: *does this expression ever hold a value that originates from a particular other place in the program*?

-  We can visualize the data flow problem as one of finding paths through a directed graph, where the nodes of the graph are elements in program, and the edges represent the flow of data between those elements.
+  We can visualize the data flow problem as one of finding paths through a directed graph, where the nodes of the graph are elements in the program, and the edges represent the flow of data between those elements.
 If a path exists, then the data flows between those two edges.

 Data flow graphs
 ================